-To confirm the accuracy of our motif cumulant approach, which requires only highly local information about network connectivity, we have plotted the network transfer functions calculated by truncating Eq. \eqref{E:transfer_motifs} in Fig.~\ref{F:figure2}{\bf C}.
-We only keep leading motif cumulant terms (see caption) in the expression.
-The resulting $G(s)$ (dashed lines) closely match calculations using the full connectivity matrix $W$ (solid lines).
+To confirm the efficiency and accuracy of our motif cumulant approach, we approximate $G(s)$ by truncating Eq. \eqref{E:transfer_motifs} to include only cumulants of up to size 3.
+Despite our using only highly local connectivity information, the resulting $G(s)$ (dashed lines in Fig.~\ref{fig:motif_effect_hexp}) functions closely match the exact $G(s)$ from the full connectivity matrix $W$ (solid lines).

-We can understand the observed qualitative impact of motif cumulants by analyzing Eq.~\eqref{E:transfer_motifs}.
-In some cases, different behavior can be predicted by changes of $\kappa_n$ independent of the form of the node filter $h(s)$.
-This relies upon classic tools from control theory, where the transfer function is characterized by its poles and zeros in the complex plane \saa.\\

-{ \bf Time constant of the network response.} A key property of a network's response to an input stimulus is the timescale over which past inputs are retained.
-Next, we develop an explicit link between the motif statistics of a network with the time constant of its transfer function $G(s)$.
-This reveals how the prevalence of localized connection structures can modulate the response timescale of a network as a whole.

-We quantify the timescale of a filter via the ``frequency-cutoff" time constant~\saa.
-This time constant can be precisely linked to motif cumulants using the resumming formula Eq.~\eqref{E:transfer_motifs}:
+Interestingly, many of these effects by changing motifs may be understood analytically via the movement of poles in the complex plane, a classic tool from control theory.
+The method links the properties of a transfer function $h(s)$ to its poles: the complex values of $s$ where the denominator of $h(s)$ becomes zero.
+Based on Eq.~\eqref{E:transfer_motifs}, the poles of $G(s)$ is closely related to the roots of a $m$-degree polynomial having motif cumulants as coefficients $P(z) = N^m \kappa_m z^m+ N^{m-1}\kappa_{m-1} z^{m-1}+\cdots +N\kappa_1 -1$, if $\kappa_{n>m} \approx 0$ and we can neglect the effect of those higher order motifs.
+A detailed analysis based on this (Appendix~\ref{S:pole_kappa}) explains the change in the speed of temporal decay and the amount of oscillations see in Fig.~\ref{fig:motif_effect_hexp} and \ref{fig:motif_effect_hcos}, as well as the ``bifurcation" occur with negative $\kappa_2$ for those networks with stronger effects from motifs in Sec.~\ref{S:degree_corrected_motif}.